inspiredlabs/inspiredlabs/site/content/post/3si.md

 # About the production in detail

 ## UX designer | Template design for other designers | Writing marketing material
+-->

 ### Communicating values
 Developing CRM solutions for not‑for‑profit companies, can be complicated.
 3Si needed someone technical make design improvements, yet follow the brand spirit.

-### Original written content
+### The end of misunderstanding
-By rewriting 3Si's marketing material for an audience of non-technical people we were able to eliminate jargon and misunderstanding.
+By rewriting the [Marketing Brochure](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) for an audience of non-technical people we eliminated jargon.
+This helped improve communication accross the company.

-After intensive research the marketing material was produced over a focused 7 week period.
+After intensive research the marketing material was produced over a 7 week focus period.

+### Brand spirit
 This material has an emphasis on clarity.

-### Brand spirit
 The visual language of [OM.Net](http://inspiredlabs.co.uk/3-si.com/index.html#modules) was designed to be cohesive across print and desktop, yet optimised for mobile.
-This echoed existing material.
+This echoed what was already existing.

 A simple landing page was tested to maintain attention.